-Agreed, GRE is a tough nut to crack, but only when you lack proper planning, strategy, and discipline.
+The GRE exam is undoubtedly a tough nut to crack, but only when you lack proper planning, strategy, and discipline.
 With a little planning and foresight, it will suddenly start looking orderly, logical and attainable.
 GRE preparation is a rigorous mental workout, which builds your accuracy, timing, and confidence after consistent practice.
 One needs to train his/her mind to ingrain the concepts, techniques, and strategies that are essential to crack GRE and be able to invoke them during the exam.
 Also, preparation necessitates one to strike a right balance between study and breaks.
-Breaks serve as revitalizers to escape from the unexciting routine of daily preparation, and if not taken in time, can lead to information overload and eventual burnout.
+Breaks serve as revitalizers to escape from the unexciting routine of daily preparation, and if not taken on time can lead to information overload and eventual burnout.

-You may want to take care of these little things to ensure success in the GRE:
+You may want to take care of these little things to understand how to crack GRE:

-- Set a right rhythm for GRE.
+2. Set a right rhythm for GRE.
 Just cramming and practicing like a maniac will not work.
-You need to follow a steady strategy of the learning-understanding-analyzing-practicing-taking mock test followed by a well-deserved break.
+You need to follow a steady strategy of learning, understanding, analyzing, practicing, and taking the mock test followed by a well-deserved break.

-- Make a concrete, but realistic study plan and try to stick to it.
+5. Make a concrete but realistic study plan and try to stick to it.
 It will put you in the right trajectory of discipline, where you will start to take your study as seriously as you take your dentist’s appointment after an excruciating toothache.

-- Overexertion and last minute cramming can prove detrimental to your scores.
-Make sure you are not stressed out, get enough sleep and eat healthy food before the exam day.
+7. Overexertion and last minute cramming can prove detrimental to your scores.
+Make sure you are not stressed out and get enough sleep and eat healthy food before the exam day.

-- Following a routine over a period of time, taking practice tests at exactly the same time as your GRE slot does a lot of good to not only set your biological clock but also gives you a subconscious training for taking the GRE.
+8. Following a routine over a period of time, taking practice tests at exactly the same time as your GRE slot does a lot of good to not only set your biological clock but also gives you a subconscious training for taking the GRE exam.

 9. Divide your time assiduously.
 Do not keep reading one subject continuously.
 It is wise to alternate between two or different subjects to keep your interest level alive.